Get insider access

 44°

-The Dell S2721QS has great horizontal viewing angles.
-Images remain accurate when viewed from the side, good for sharing content on your screen with coworkers and clients.
+This monitor has a great horizontal viewing angle.
+Images remain consistent when viewed from the side, good for sharing content on your screen with coworkers and clients.

 8.3